RubenDillon/cybele/Thinfinity-Workspace/workspace7/Remote-AD.md

 3. Once the application were installed, run the Thinfinity Remote Active Directory Manager

-4. In the General tab, you need to copy the Network ID from the Broker and ADD a your gateway to the Gateway list (in the following format http://<server>:9443)
+4. In the General tab, you need to copy the Network ID from the Broker and ADD your gateway server to the Gateway list (in the following format http://<server>:9443)

 5. In the Group tabs, no changes